-The primary function of the Emergency Manager is to make sure those first responders have access to any outside resources needed.
-The Phillips County Emergency Manager also facilitates and directs emergency planning for county emergency first responders which includes: preparing, mitigating, and coordinating the responses and the recoveries to any type of disaster situation that might affect the citizens of Phillips County Colorado.
+The Phillips County Office of Emergency Management facilitates and directs emergency planning for county emergency first responders which includes: preparing, mitigating, and coordinating the responses and the recoveries to any type of disaster situation that might affect the citizens of Phillips County Colorado.
+Additionally, the emergency manager develops and maintains all-hazard emergency plans for all types of natural and man-made hazards, and provides the analysis and recommendations necessary to make decisions that will effectively save lives and protect property in such emergencies.

 This group is responsible for the management of all emergency preparedness program areas within northeast Colorado.
 The primary role is to develop and implement comprehensive disaster planning, mitigation and response activities within the region under the provisions of Colorado statutes.